alishobeiri/Monocular-Video-Odometery/README.md

 # Monocular Video Odometry Using OpenCV
 This is an OpenCV based implementation of visual odometery.
 This was ported from C++ into Python using the repo found [here](https://github.com/avisingh599/mono-vo) as reference.

+An invaluable resource I used in building the visual odometry system was Avi Singh's blog post here: http://avisingh599.github.io/vision/monocular-vo/

 # Demo Video
 <p align="center">